Ashura

 Top 10 Facts for Ashura in 2026

-• For Shia Muslims, the day is the somber climax of the mourning period for The Battle of Karbala, which saw the martyrdom of Husayn ibn Ali, the grandson of the Prophet Muhammad, in 680 CE.
+• For Shia Muslims, Ashura is observed as a solemn day of mourning and remembrance for the martyrdom of Imam Hussain, the grandson of the Prophet Muhammad, at the Battle of Karbala in 680 CE.

 Top things to do in the US for Ashura